 Most often, identifiers will be based on one or several properties of an object.
 In this example, Profields will use a cross-instance identifier based on combining their type and name.
-There is a service, IdentifierFactory, that facilitates creating identifiers from object properties:
+The service, IdentifierFactory, facilitates creating identifiers from object properties: